Be on J! Contestant FAQs

 Yes.
 You are welcome to participate in this round of testing whether or not it has been a full year.
 There is one exception to this rule:

-If you attended an in-person interview with the Jeopardy! contestant team as a result of taking the online test or if you attended one at an authorized Jeopardy! contestant event (e.g., Jeopardy!
-Challenge), you are ineligible to take the online test for a minimum of 18 months from the date of that audition.
-Any attempt to take the online test during your period of ineligibility could result in disqualification.
+If you attended an in-person interview with the Jeopardy! contestant team as a result of taking the test or if you attended one at an authorized Jeopardy! contestant event (e.g., Jeopardy!
+Challenge), you are ineligible to take the test for a minimum of 18 months from the date of that audition.
+Any attempt to take the test during your period of ineligibility could result in disqualification.

 WHAT IF I REGISTERED FOR THE TEST BEFORE THE NEXT TEST DATES WERE ANNOUNCED?

-If you have registered for the test before new dates have been announced, make sure you have signed up for the Jeopardy! newsletter in your MyJeopardy! profile email preferences.
+If you have registered for the test before new dates have been announced, make sure you have signed up for the Jeopardy! newsletter in your MyJeopardy! account email preferences.
 We’ll notify you of upcoming test dates as they are scheduled.

 Once new test dates have been announced, you should also double-check your selected audition city in your profile to update your selection from the most current list of locations.